 My employer only pays me in cash.
 Can I still pursue a claim for unpaid overtime or minimum wage compensation?

 Yes, Absolutely.
 Even if you were only paid in cash, you are still entitled to pursue claims for unpaid overtime and minimum wage against your employer.
 If the employer has not kept signed receipts for the amounts of cash paid to the employee, it makes the case even stronger, because if the amount the employee was actually paid is disputed and the employer kept no records or inadequate records, the employee usually wins this dispute.
 The employer always has the responsibility of keeping records of the exact amount each employee was paid, and is required to keep these records going back six years under New York State law.

 What is the minimum wage in New York and under federal law?

-Under New York law, the hourly minimum wage went up $8.00 on 12/31/13, $8.75 on 12/31/14 and $9.00 on 12/31/15.
-Under federal law, the minimum wage is still only $7.25 per hour, but where the New York State minimum is higher than the federal, the employer is always required to pay the higher wage. .
-The New York state and federal minimum wage is different for tipped employees like servers and waiters.
-Under the New York State Department of Labor (NYSDOL) Hospitality Industry Wage Order (Part 146 of Title 12, NYCRR), Employers may calculate tips into a tipped employee’s wage but employers must pay the tipped employee at the applicable minimum tipped wage, and keep records of the amount of tips the employee receives, and the total must be equal to or greater than the regular state minimum wage.
-In any state, the state may establish its own minimum wage laws; however, if the employee is subject to different federal and state minimum wage laws, the employee is entitled to the higher minimum wage.
+In New York City the hourly minimum wage increased to $15.00 per hour on December 31, 2019 where it has remained.
+On Long Island and Westchester, the current minimum wage is $14.00 per hour.
+Under federal law, the minimum wage is still $7.25 per hour, but because the New York State minimum wage is higher than the federal one, the employer is always required to pay the higher wage.
+New York’s state and federal minimum wage is different for tipped employees, such as servers and waiters.
+In the New York State Department of Labor (NYSDOL) Hospitality Wage Order (Part 146 of Title 12, NYCRR), employers can add tips to the salary of an employee who receives tips; but employers must pay the tipped employee the applicable minimum wage and keep records of the amount of tips the employee receives, and the total must be equal to or greater than the regular state minimum wage.
+In any state, the state can establish its own minimum wage laws; however, if the employee is subject to different federal and state minimum wage laws, the employee is entitled to the higher minimum wage.

 What is my hourly rate?